 Your temporary crown also needs to be included in your daily oral hygiene routine.
 Healthy gums will help insure that your permanent crown will fit comfortably in place.
 So, be sure to brush and floss the temporary crown as recommended.
 If you’re having issues flossing the area, you might want to try using waxed floss.
 The waxy coating allows the strand to easily slip between teeth and around the temporary crown.

-If something does happen to your temporary crown in Coral Gables, Florida, you should call Douglas A. Deam, DMD, PA as soon as possible at 305-443-4713 to schedule an appointment.
+If something does happen to your temporary crown in Coral Gables, Florida, you should call Raymond del Castillo, DDS as soon as possible at 305-443-4713 to schedule an appointment.